Visa Guide to central asia

 - United Arab Emirates

-If you are a citizen of any other country you need to get a letter of invitation approved by Uzbek Ministry of Foreign Affairs first.
+If you need a double entry visa, you also need to apply for a regular visa.
+If you are a citizen of any other country you need to get a letter of invitation approved by the Uzbek Ministry of Foreign Affairs first.
 Only then can you apply for the visa at your nearest embassy.
 Please note: requirements and fees vary so please check directly with the embassy you intend to use.
 A travel agency can apply on your behalf for the invitation letter if you supply the required information to them.
 Please allow three weeks in such cases to get your invitation letter approved.

 Visa at Tashkent International Airport